-While we don’t recommend spending hours in front of the TV with one of these masterpieces, we do encourage you to steal an hour here or there and play.
-One of the most important things that we looked for in family-friendly games was the chance to bond.
-That means they’re all co-op, or can be played with at least two people.
+While we don’t recommend spending hours in front of the TV playing one of these masterpieces, we do encourage you to steal an hour here or there to play with your kid.
+Each of these games has a co-op mode: they can be played by two or more people working together at the same time, creating a space for parents and kids to bond.
 The other thing we looked for: imagination.
-A good video game for kids should be like a novel or Pixar movie: it should spur some creative juices.
-With that in mind, here are our top picks for the best PS4 games for kids and parents.
+A good video game for kids should be like a novel or Pixar movie: it should be creative and thought-inspiring.
+With those criteria in mind, here are our top picks for the best PS4 games for kids and parents.

-Rayman Legends is a gorgeously drawn and rendered kids’ game involves you (Rayman) versus an array of monsters, including dragons, toads, and… lunchdores (we had to look that one up).
-Run, jump, and fight your way through a series of mazes, puzzles, and simply breath-taking art.
+Rayman Legends is a gorgeously drawn and rendered kids’ game that pits you (Rayman) against an array of monsters, including dragons, toads, and… lunchdores (we had to look that one up).
+Run, jump, and fight your way through a series of mazes, puzzles, and breathtaking art.

-Pros: Naturally, as a family-friendly game, four-person co-op is a must, and Rayman Legends even lets players change in and out without interrupting the game.
+Pros: Four-person co-op is awesome, and the Rayman Legends PS4 game lets players change in and out without interrupting the game.
 Online challenges let your kids — or, let’s face it, you— compete and rank internationally.
 But what we really love is the excellent, vivid art and the adorable story.

 Cons: It could get a little childish for older kids, who’d rather jam on Battlefield and the like.
 And for younger ones, it can be a tough game to play — some of the puzzles and mazes get rather complicated rather quickly.

 You know it.
 You love it.
 Or, you love to hate it.
 Either way, you can’t beat the undeniable draw and cultural cachet of Minecraft.
-This legendary game offers a couple modes that can get both kids and parents really into it: Creative Mode lets up to four players create (or dismantle) their own pixilated world, and Survival Mode makes the family fight the Creepers.
+This legendary game offers modes that can get both kids and parents really into it: Creative Mode lets up to four players create (or dismantle) their own pixilated world, and Survival Mode lets the family come together to fight the Creepers.

-Pros: The key to co-op Minecraft is creativity — so while you may think some games melt your kids’ brains, Minecraft actually makes them think in the abstract and long-term.
-Short of building a fort together, the game gives you the opportunity to create something cool with your kids, giving you a quality bond.
+Pros: The key to co-op Minecraft is creativity — so while you may think some PS4 games melt your kids’ brains, Minecraft actually makes them think in the abstract and long-term.
+It gives you an opportunity to create something cool with your kids.

 Cons: Minecraft has been long known for its robust online community.
 While that’s an awesome opportunity to play different kinds of people from many places into the world, a kid going into it solo can lead to negative interactions with strangers.
 Be sure to play with you in the room.

 Pros: Like Minecraft, LEGO World forces you and your family to use some serious creative juices.
-Two-player split screen allows you to collaborate with a family member, and online multiplayer lets you play with your kids remotely.
+Two-player split screen allows you to collaborate with a family member in this PS4 game, and online multiplayer lets you play with your kids remotely.

-Cons: The game can be pretty complicated—not recommended for the really young ones.
-Lots of cutscenes and tutorials force you to sit a bit before playing around.
-The lack of a plot might bother some more narrative-minded gamers.
+Cons: The game can be pretty complicated, so we don’t recommended it for really young ones.
+Lots of cutscenes and tutorials force you to sit a bit before playing around, and the lack of a plot might bother some more narrative-minded gamers.

 What’s more fun than watching a game show?
 Being in one, clearly.
 Knowledge is Power gives you, well, that power.
 This one has a twist, though.
 You can use your smartphone or tablet to answer questions, power play over your opponents — such as tapping through ice before they can answer a question — and much more.
 Fun for the whole family.